MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 ## Corrupted data sources

-Fields from an ingested data source can contain corrupted data.
+Data is not always clean.
+During ingestion, if 10% or more of the records contain corrupted data, data ingestion completes with errors.
+If under 10%, data ingestion completes with warnings.
+These errors can be seen in the task details.
 Records with corrupted fields are exposed in system-created entities.
 View corrupted records to identify which data to review and update on the source system.

+> [!NOTE]
+> If data ingestion completed with errors, subsequent processing does not occur (does CI stop processing the source file or does it mean a customer can't continue with things like unification).
+If ingestion completed with warnings, subsequent processing continues.

 For example, a 'birthday' column has the datatype set as 'date'.
 A customer record has their birthday entered as '01/01/19777'.
 The system flags this record as corrupted.
 Change the birthday in the source system to '1977'.
 After an automated refresh of data sources, the field now has a valid format and the record is removed from the corrupted entity.